Turt1eDud3/Personal.github.io/README.md

 * [Adventure Game](https://github.com/ncrech/choose-your-adventure/releases/tag/adventure) - A game created by Khloe, its a terminal based game with multiple choices and multiple endings.
 You can encounter a bunny, or get killed by a creepy guy :)

 # Videos
-you can view videos created by other members down below.
+You can view videos created by other members down below.
 Videos depend on the persons preference.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/21YrqRZ9C9c">
 </iframe>